dev-DarAlarkam/DarAlArkam-MainApp/README.md

 1. Clone the repository.
 2. Install the required dependencies using Flutter.
-3. Configure the Firebase project with your credentials.
-4. Run the app on your local machine or a physical device.
+3. Run the app on your local machine or a physical device.

 ## Installation